Lutalo Muhammad: 2016 Summer Olympics

 Muhammad won the Olympic silver medal −80 kg category improving on his bronze from 2012.
 Muhammad was leading 6–4 in the final before losing in the last second to Cheick Sallah Cisse of Ivory Coast.
 Down by two points and only one second remaining, Cisse released a spinning hook kick that landed on Muhammad's head, scoring 4 points and winning the bout.

+2020 Summer Olympics

+Muhammad was not selected for the 2020 Olympics, instead working in media as a pundit for the BBC.

+Retirement

+Muhammad announced his retirement in September 2022.